 Welcome and thank you for your interest in applying to our graduate program!

 The University of Michigan Robotics Institute aims to bring together students, professors, and researchers from a wide variety of disciplines to work together to forward the field of robotics.
-Most students are passionate about robotics and excited to combine their unique backgrounds with those of their peers.
-Those who are most successful generally show a desire to learn the disciplines of robotics outside of their area of expertise and to collaborate.Mia Stevens, PhD Candidate
+Those who are most successful generally show a desire to learn the disciplines of robotics outside of their area of expertise and to collaborate.Mia Stevens, Robotics PhD

 The Robotics Program at the University of Michigan is growing and each student contributes to the direction of that growth.
 We are working to nurture an environment where the field of robotics grows through communication and collaboration between research areas and academic departments.
-As you write your personal statement, I recommend that you reflect on your experiences thus far, consider how they have prepared / motivated you to pursue an advanced degree in robotics, and why you would like to join the University of Michigan Robotics Institute.
+As you write your personal statement, I recommend that you reflect on your experiences thus far, consider how they have prepared and motivated you to pursue an advanced degree in robotics at Michigan.

 Master’s vs. PhD